 One of the great things about sexual harassment training in the state of Maine is the number of resources the commission provides employers on the topic–one of those resources being a compliance checklist.
 (Check out the Commission’s sample checklist here.)

-Additional Requirements for all Maine Employees
+Additional requirements for Maine employees

 The state’s requirements don’t stop at who needs to be trained and when.
 Maine’s law on sexual harassment suggests workplace posting, employee notifications, and a well-crafted compliance checklist will create an effective sexual harassment training program.